 Who is an Urban Infrastructure Expert?

 An Urban Infrastructure Expert is a professional who specializes in the planning, design, construction, and maintenance of essential systems and facilities within urban areas.
 These experts play a crucial role in ensuring the efficient and sustainable functioning of cities.
-Their work encompasses a wide range of projects, including transportation networks (roads, railways, and public transit), water and wastewater management systems, energy distribution networks, communication infrastructure, and waste management facilities.
+They work on projects that include transportation networks (roads, railways, and public transit), water and sewage systems, energy distribution, waste management, and communication networks.

 Key Responsibilities: